electerious/Ackee/docs/FAQ.md

 - User visits three pages of a domain => The count increases by one
 - The same user visits your page at the end of the day => The count won't increase because the user is a returning user
 - The same user visits two pages a on the next day => The count increases by one because new day = new user

+### Views > Total page views

+The total amount of page views.
+Each visit or reload of a page will increase this value.

+Examples:

+- User views three pages of a domain => The count increases by three
+- User reloads the same page two times => The count increases by three (initial visit + first reload + second reload)

+### Views > Views per page

+The 25 pages of a domain with the most views.
+Each visit or reload of a page will increase this value.
+The views aren't unique, because Ackee can't track returning users for individual pages.

+Examples:

+- User visits three pages of a domain => The count of each page increases by one
+- User reloads the same page two times => The count of the page increases by three (initial visit + first reload + second reload)

 ### Referrers > Top referrers